plymouthvan/JustifiedGalleries/README.md

   selector: '.jgs-gallery', // The gallery container selector
   rowHeight: 300,           // Target height for rows (in pixels)
   gap: 8,                   // Gap between images (in pixels)
-  strictRowHeight: false,   // If true, enforce exact rowHeight and crop images
+  strictRowHeight: false,   // Reserved for future use
-  cropTolerance: 0.15       // Max % of image width that can be cropped (only applies if strictRowHeight is true) });
+  cropTolerance: 0.15       // Reserved for future use });
 ```